genakrikadil/wendy_addams_bot/README.md

 #Updates:

     Dec 27 2024:
     -Improved the Wednesday model's behavior: Adjusted her responses to be more friendly and approachable.

     -Added a module to manage and minimize model hallucinations, ensuring they do not "pollute" the chat history.
 The issue occurred when the model responded with content related to "illegal activities."
 That response was saved in the chat history, causing the model to react in the next step with statements like, "I cannot provide information or guidance."
 A special mechanism has now been implemented to prevent this behavior.

     -Cleaning "User:" in ollama responces

-    -Added the Book of Psalms: Simply ask Wendy to read a specific Psalm (e.g., Psalm <number>), and it will do so seamlessly.
-Someone may use this idea to add another "quick and dirty" RAG implementation.
+    -"Added the Book of Psalms Feature: Simply ask Wendy to read a specific Psalm (e.g., Psalm <number>), and she will do so effortlessly.
+This implementation might also inspire others to add similar 'quick and effective' RAG features."